 As soon as possible after the workout, remove your clothes, towel off any sweat, and weigh yourself once more before using the bathroom.
 Note the post-workout weight.

 The following criteria must be adhered to prior to a sweat sodium concentration test in order to determine accurate physiological values:

-- Your Sweat Sodium test will be scheduled for 45 minutes at eNRG Performance.
-You will sit down with an eNRG Performance Sport Dietitian to discuss the findings of the testing and you will also be emailed a final copy of your test data and the interpretation.
+Your Sweat Sodium test will be scheduled for 45 minutes at eNRG Performance.
+You will sit down with an eNRG Performance Sport Dietitian to discuss your results and you will also be emailed a final copy of your test data and the interpretation.

 Payment is due prior to or on the day of the test via check, cash or credit card.